 The longer I worked with natural ingredients, the more adventurous I started to become.
 While I’m one that doesn’t wear a lot of makeup or even lipstick, I really wanted to figure out a way to make a tinted lip balm naturally.
 Nothing major, just something to add a slight pop of color.
 After many failed attempts at trying different processes, I finally found one that worked great for me.
-I will say that this process is my favorite, I had a few failed attempts at it until I figured out the exact way to do it.
+This is by far my favorite way to do a DIY lip balm.

 Tinted Lip Balm

 I get that there are tons of recipes that can be found and many processes to go through to achieve a natural tint to lip balm.
 I have tried different powders and different processes.
 While I was able to get close, it just wasn’t what I was looking for.
 I wanted something simple and exact.
 That’s where alkanet root comes in for me.

 Alkanet root has many beneficial properties and works amazingly well when it comes to added a slight tint to lip balms.
 For me personally, I find it a great way to get consistency in colors.
 You can achieve a very pale pink that basically doesn’t show on the lips, but it gives a fun look to the balm, all the way up to a more rich color that will show.